 Historic River Haus

 Hand built over a century ago and 9,500 square feet— this unique, iconic, and historic home embodies the history of settlement in the town of Leavenworth.
 During Leavenworth’s timber era, it was built in 1903 by the Lamb-Davis Lumber Company, operator of the mill just above present-day Blackbird Island.

 Later, the local banker, R.B.
 Field and his family, resided here raising champion Arabian horses at the Bent River Arabian Horse Ranch.
 The barns for the horses were located just below the house and is what gives the name "Barn Beach" to our location.
 During the local transformation period when Leavenworth began to embrace its Bavarian theme, the Saunders family owned and operated a fine bed and breakfast here known as Haus Lorelei.

 Today the historic building is known as the "River Haus" and is the primary location for the Wenatchee River Institute administrative offices.
-The Wenatchee River Institute shares the space with two other local nonprofits: the Upper Valley Museum and Upper Valley MEND.

 Open seven days a week for visitors, the building is still in beautiful shape and currently serves as the home for the Watershed Art Collection, and the Upper Valley Museum (open Thurs-Sun).